Seatis/my-teaching-materials/scrum-game/stories.md

 ##### Random map
 - When map is created the placement of walls should be random
 - Make sure that all floor tiles are connected

+##### Leveling
+- Add more hp / damage to the hero according to the specification
+- Add more hp / damage to the monsters
+- Implement random events which happen when entering the new area

+##### Monsters moving around